 So if, for example, my average odds implied a 50% chance of winning each bet (2.0 decimal odds), then I would expect more predictability in the results.
-In other words I’d expect the difference between my real strike rate and the implied chance to be smaller.
+I would expect the difference between my real strike rate and the implied chance to be much smaller.

-As it stands I can’t be sure whether I’ve got an ‘edge’ in my strategy or not.
-While I’m doing well, variance could have worked in my favour; I could’ve been lucky.
-173 bets simply isn’t a big enough data set to tell.
+At this point I can’t be sure whether I’ve got an ‘edge’ in my strategy or not.
+I could’ve been lucky.
+The reality is that 173 bets simply isn’t a big enough data set to tell.
 The more data, the better.

 Standard Deviation — a Step Further

-The above steps are only a rough guideline.
-So if you’re still uncertain whether or not you have an edge in your bets, then you need a big sample and a proper metric to determine whether your results are truly “fair”.
+The above steps are only for a rough guideline.
+To fully determine whether or not you have an edge in your bets, then you need a big sample and a proper metric to determine whether your results are truly “fair”.
 This is where the standard deviation comes in.

 The standard deviation is a number used to tell how measurements for a group are spread out from the average (mean), or expected value.
 A low standard deviation means that most of the numbers are very close to the average.
 A high standard deviation means that the numbers are spread out.